andreasalptun/fota/README.md

 The request token is simply the model key concatenated with the unique key, which is then encrypted with the public encryption key using RSA-OAEP.
 The data is short enough to be encrypted directly without the need for an intermediary AES key, assuming the RSA key is at least 1024 bits.

+Extra data can be embedded in the encrypted token.
+This can be any data needed on the server, for example a serial number or other device info.
+The available length depends on the size of the RSA key.
+See `fotai_get_aux_request_data`.

 The private encryption key is only known to the server, the model key must match and the unique key must be valid (see section _Generate unique keys_ below).
 This makes it impossible to create a token for a unit without having direct access to the data stored on that particular unit (in code segment and flash storage).

 ## Unique key encryption layer

-When the server gets a request with a valid token, it uses the unique key to add an extra layer of AES-128-CBC encryption before responding.
+When the server gets a request with a valid token, it uses the unique key to add an extra layer of AES-128-CBC encryption and adds a HMAC before responding.
 This makes the downloaded firmware package unique for that particular unit and verification will fail on any other unit.

 ## Verify the firmware package

 Use `fota-tool -v <model>.fwpk.enc2` to verify the downloaded firmware package.

 On system, the downloaded firmware package must be verified and unwrapped before being installed.
-This is done using the `int fota_verify_package(void)` function.
-After successful verification, the firmware can be installed using the function `int fota_install_package(void)`.
+This is done using the `int fota_verify_package()` function.
+After successful verification, the firmware can be installed using the function `int fota_install_package()`.
 For more information, see the API and integration section below.

-The downloaded package (`<model>.fwpk.enc2`) is decrypted in two iterations, first using the unique key and then using the model key.
+The HMAC of the downloaded package (`<model>.fwpk.enc2`) is first verified, then the package is decrypted in two iterations, first using the unique key and then using the model key.
 The model identifier is matched and the signature is verified with the public signing key using RSA-PSS.

 ## Generate unique keys

 Each shipped unit must have a unique key.
 Unique keys are easily generated using `fota-tool -m<model> -g<num-keys>` where _model_ is a string matching the platform.
 Use model `mk1` for testing.

-The unique key can easily be validated on the server without the need for a database, because of its _leading-sha-zeros_ property:
+The unique key can easily be validated on the server without the need for a database, because of its _leading-hash-zeros_ property:

 `SHA256(generatorKey + uniqueKey + modelKey + generatorKey) = 000000HEXHASH`